acj/gonect/README.md

+# gonect

-# Wrapper for the [libfreenect](https://github.com/OpenKinect/libfreenect) library written in Go.
+This is a Go wrapper for the [libfreenect](https://github.com/OpenKinect/libfreenect) library.

 ## Installation and Usage